Buddha Love: Sustaining an intimate partner relationship

 How to get your relationship needs met, Laura How - Truth, 27 November 2024, YouTube, duration: 14.35 minutes.

-The above presentation has four main actions required in order to obtain legitimate and necessary intimate relationship needs:
+The above presentation has four main actions centred around open communication required in order to obtain legitimate and necessary intimate relationship needs:

 Why women are more unhappily married, Dr. Mayam Bialik, 6 August 2024, YouTube, duration: 138 minutes.

-Bialik's second video, which looks at the science behind enhanced physical intimacy, in all its forms.
+Bialik's second video interview looks at the science behind enhanced physical intimacy, in all its varieties.
 The interviewee is Susan Bratton.

 The science behind good sex and how to have sexual intimacy, Dr. Mayam Bialik, 18 February 2025, YouTube, duration: 88 minutes.